Symbolic anthropology

 Symbolic anthropology or, more broadly, symbolic and interpretive anthropology, is the study of cultural symbols and how those symbols can be used to gain a better understanding of a particular society.
 According to Clifford Geertz, "[b]elieving, with Max Weber, that man is an animal suspended in webs of significance he himself has spun, I take culture to be those webs, and the analysis of it to be therefore not an experimental science in search of law but an interpretive one in search of meaning".
-In theory, symbolic anthropology assumes that culture lies within the basis of the individuals’ interpretation of their surrounding environment, and that it does not in fact exist beyond the individuals themselves.
+In theory, symbolic anthropology assumes that culture lies within the basis of the individuals' interpretation of their surrounding environment, and that it does not in fact exist beyond the individuals themselves.
 Furthermore, the meaning assigned to people's behavior is molded by their culturally established symbols.
 Symbolic anthropology aims to thoroughly understand the way meanings are assigned by individuals to certain things, leading then to a cultural expression.
 There are two majorly recognized approaches to the interpretation of symbolic anthropology, the interpretive approach, and the symbolic approach.
 Both approaches are products of different figures, Clifford Geertz (interpretive) and Victor Turner (symbolic).
 There is also another key figure in symbolic anthropology, David M. Schneider, who does not particularly fall into either of the schools of thought.
-Symbolic anthropology follows a literary basis instead of an empirical one meaning there is less of a concern with objects of science such as mathematics or logic, instead of focusing on tools like psychology and literature.
+Symbolic anthropology follows a literary basis instead of an empirical one meaning there is less of a concern with objects of science such as mathematics or logic, instead focusing on tools like psychology and literature.
 That is not to say fieldwork is not done in symbolic anthropology, but the research interpretation is assessed in a more ideological basis.

 Prominent figures in symbolic anthropology include Clifford Geertz, David M. Schneider, Victor Turner and Mary Douglas.

 Different perspectives

-Clifford Geertz's interpretive approach asserts that humans are in need of symbolic “sources of illumination” to orient themselves to the system of meaning in a particular culture.
+Clifford Geertz's interpretive approach asserts that humans are in need of symbolic "sources of illumination" to orient themselves to the system of meaning in a particular culture.
 Geertz was influenced largely by sociologist Max Weber and concerned himself more with overall cultural operation.
-Victor Turner believed that symbols initiate social actions, and are “determinable influences inclining persons and groups to action.”
+Victor Turner believed that symbols initiate social actions, and are "determinable influences inclining persons and groups to action."
 Turner's influence came largely from Emile Durkheim, caring more about the way symbols functioned within society.
 The two different schools of perspective on symbolic anthropology also have their roots in different cultures, the work of Victor Turner traditionally being recognized as the British way of thought, while the work of Clifford Geertz is viewed as the American way.